Can Dogs Eat Ice Cubes?

 No Pointy Ice Cubes for Your Dog

-For a healthy dog, chewing up an ice cube or two, is not a problem, but pointy ice cubes might still hurt your dog’s gums.
+For a healthy dog, chewing up an ice cube or two is not a problem, but pointy ice cubes might still hurt your dog’s gums.
 That’s why you shouldn’t give your dog any pointy ice cubers, but the regular ones are okay.

 In conclusion, while dogs can eat ice cubes, it’s recommended to limit the amount of ice cubes you give to your dog, and you need to make sure that you don’t give your dog pointy ice cubes as those might hurt her gums.